Vytautas the Great

 In modern Lithuania, Vytautas is revered as a national hero and was an important figure in the national rebirth in the 19th century.
 Vytautas is a popular male given name in Lithuania.
 In commemoration of the 500-year anniversary of his death, Vytautas Magnus University was named after him.
 Monuments in his honour were built in many towns in independent Lithuania during the interwar period from 1918 to 1939.
-It is known that Vytautas himself knew and spoke the Lithuanian language with Jogaila.
+Vytautas knew and spoke the Lithuanian language with his cousin Jogaila.

 Struggle for power

 1377–1384

 Vytautas' uncle Algirdas had been Grand Duke of Lithuania until his death in 1377.
 Algirdas and Vytautas' father Kęstutis had ruled jointly in the form of diarchy, with Algirdas governing the east and Kęstutis the west, primarily responsible for defense against the Teutonic Order.
 Algirdas was succeeded by his son Jogaila, and a struggle for power ensued.
 In 1380, Jogaila signed the secret Treaty of Dovydiškės with the Teutonic Order against Kęstutis.
 When Kęstutis discovered this in 1381, he seized Vilnius, imprisoned Jogaila, and made himself Grand Duke.
 However, Jogaila escaped and raised an army against Kęstutis.
 The two sides confronted each other but never engaged in battle.
 Kęstutis was ready to negotiate, but he and Vytautas were arrested and transported to Kreva Castle.
 One week later, Kęstutis was found dead.
 Whether he died of natural causes or was murdered is still a matter of debate.

 In 1382, Vytautas escaped from Kreva and he sought help from the Teutonic Order, who were negotiating with Jogaila at the time.
 Jogaila and the Order agreed to the Treaty of Dubysa, by which Jogaila promised to accept Christianity, become an ally of the Order, and give the Order part of Samogitia up to the Dubysa River.
 However, the treaty was never ratified and in summer 1383, the war between Jogaila and the Order resumed.
 Vytautas was baptised as a Catholic, receiving the name of Wigand (Lithuanian: Vygandas).
 Vytautas participated in several raids against Jogaila.
-In January 1384, Vytautas promised to cede part of Samogitia to the Teutonic Order, up to the Nevėžis River in return for recognition as Grand Duke of Lithuania.
+In January 1384, Vytautas promised to cede part of Samogitia to the Teutonic Order, up to the Nevėžis River, in return for recognition as Grand Duke of Lithuania.
 However, in July of the same year, Vytautas broke with the Order and reconciled with Jogaila.
 He then burned three important Teutonic castles, and regained all Kęstutis' lands, except for Trakai.